jbukuts/sveltekit-carbon-doc-template/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # Carbon SvelteKit Documentation Template

-This is a site template built from Next.js and Carbon Design System that is intended to build a documentation-style site to static assets.
+This is a site template created with Next.js and Carbon Design System that is intended to build a documentation-style site as static assets.

 It is built using: